JonathanMEdwards/subtext10/doc/language.md

 The tree structure of Subtext documents strike a nice balance: they are more flexible and dynamic than the grid of a spreadsheet, yet simpler and more visualizable than the graph-structured data of imperative programming languages.

 Subtext is statically typed, which conventionally means that the code and the types of values are fixed at _compile time_ and do not vary at _run time_.
 But there is no such thing as compile time in Subtext documents, which are always running and fully editable with persistent state.
 Subtext distinguishes between two kinds of changes: modifying data and editing code or definitions.
 It is possible to lock a document so that only data modifications are allowed.
-Data modifications are highly constrained: data types are fixed (a number can’t be changed to a string), and changes are limited to data updates, choices, list insertions and deletions.
+Data modifications are highly constrained: data types are fixed (a number can’t be changed into text), and changes are limited to data updates, choices, list insertions and deletions.
 Only certain kinds of errors can occur during data modification.
 In contrast, code editing can change anything, and can lead to various sorts of inconsistencies called _static errors_, corresponding to the errors a traditional compiler might report.
 Static errors are reported to the programmer as problems in the document to be resolved, but unlike compiled languages, the document continues to function outside the affected parts.

 Although Subtext is statically typed in the above sense, there is no mention of types in the language syntax or error messages, because concrete values serve as witnesses of their types (see _Types_).